Latif080790/NataCarePM/docs/SAFETY_MANAGEMENT_API_DOCUMENTATION.md

       targetDate: new Date('2024-10-20'),
       status: 'completed',
       completedDate: new Date(),
-      notes: 'Signs installed in all wet areas'
+      notes: 'Signs installed in all wet areas',
-    }
+    },
-  ]
+  ],
 });
 ```